 Hal's eyes followed her.
 "Will you stay here?" he asked.

-Beyond the simmering coals of the fading fire Hal saw a thin rose-colored line.
-The starry night was giving way to the dawn.
-"How long have I been asleep?"
+Beyond the simmering coals of the fading fire Hal saw a bright red star burning up the darkness.
+"It's the Morning Star," he thought.
+The night was giving way to the dawn.
+"How long have I been asleep?" he asked aloud.

 "I sensed the sun, then it set, now it rises."

 "So, sibyl, what will my fate be?
 You have the sight."

 "What are my choices?"